 Documents to download

 The Gender Recognition Reform (Scotland) Bill and section 35

-The Scottish Bill will modify the UK Gender Recognition Act 2004 by requiring applicants for a Gender Recognition Certificate (GRC) to make a statutory declaration that they intend to live permanently in their acquired gender.
-The Bill would also lower the minimum age to apply for a GRC from 18 to 16, reduce the time period for getting a GRC and remove the requirement for applicants to provide evidence of gender dysphoria.
+The Scottish Bill would have modified the UK Gender Recognition Act 2004 by requiring applicants for a Gender Recognition Certificate (GRC) to make a statutory declaration that they intended to live permanently in their acquired gender.
+The Bill would also have lowered the minimum age to apply for a GRC from 18 to 16, reduced the time period for getting a GRC and removed the requirement for applicants to provide evidence of gender dysphoria.

-In a statement of reasons published on 17 January, the UK Government said the Bill would modify the 2004 Act in a way which would have an adverse effect on the operation of the Equality Act 2010 as it applies to reserved matters.
+In a statement of reasons published on 17 January 2023, the UK Government said the Bill would have modified the 2004 Act in a way which would have had an adverse effect on the operation of the Equality Act 2010 as it applied to reserved matters.

-The UK Government says it is concerned that a having a different system in Scotland and the rest of the UK would impact single sex associations or clubs, the Public Sector Equality Duty and equal pay, while leading to an increase in fraudulent applications for GRCs.
+The UK Government said it was concerned that having a different system in Scotland and in the rest of the UK would have impacted single sex associations or clubs, the Public Sector Equality Duty and equal pay, while leading to an increase in fraudulent applications for GRCs.

-The Scottish Government denies that its Bill would impact the 2010 Act in this way and has promised to “defend” it in court.
-On 12 April 2023 Shirley-Anne Somerville, the Scottish Social Justice Secretary, confirmed that the Scottish Government would lodge a petition for judicial review of the Secretary of State’s decision.
-The case will be heard in Outer House of the Court of Session on 19 September 2023.
+The Scottish Government denied that its Bill would have impacted the 2010 Act in this way and promised to “defend” it in court.
+On 19 April 2023 the Scottish Government lodged a petition for judicial review of the Secretary of State’s decision.
+The case was heard in Outer House of the Court of Session on 19 September 2023.
 In a judgment handed down on 8 December 2023, Lady Haldane ruled that the UK Government’s action had been lawful.

+Documents to download